MartinKemei/Rust/README.md

-# Rust
+# The Rust Programming Language
-Let's get rusty.
+## Let's get rusty.
+Introduction to Rust following through with 'The Book'.